MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mappings.md

-Some helper functions are provided, which can be used within the pair syntax to either rename and reorder *unique values* of a categorical column on the fly or to signal that a numerical column should be treated as categorical.
+Some helper functions are provided, which can be used within the pair syntax to either rename and reorder *unique values* of a categorical column on the fly or to signal whether a numerical column should be treated as categorical.

 ```@docs
 renamer
 sorter
 nonnumeric
+verbatim
 ```

 ### Examples